charlie-effinger/kd-tree/README.md

 Overview and Use:

-The Fortran program 'kdtree' allows a user to create a k-d tree from scratch and probe it for its contents.
+The Pascal program 'kdtree' allows a user to create a k-d tree from scratch and probe it for its contents.
 The user must provide a node count that is greater than 0.
 Then, the user must give 'node count' 3-dimensional points, although a different dimension can be selected by editing the global constant DIMENSIONS